plutomi/plutomi/README.md

 To make a contribution, submit a pull request into the `main` branch.
 You will be asked to sign a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement) for your PR.
 You'll only have to do this once.

 Thanks goes to these wonderful people who contributed!

+# TODO - Replace S3 with R2 now that workers are working

+Create a bucket in R2
+Add a subdomain to it like `assets.plutomi.com`
+Create a worker and `bind` the R2 bucket to it
+Add some logic to the worker to auto-reject requests that do not include `assets.plutomi.com/public`

+Note: Keep the bucket private, don't add a custom domain to it.
+Use a worker to fetch the file, or a presigned URL directly from the server.
+Have the worker triger on `assets.plutomi.com` or whatever

+Make sure to disable routes but keep the custom domain

+For cache rule, recommend suffixing the subdomain with -assets.plutomi.com for dev and staging environments so you can have 1 cache rule for all.
+In

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->